use-icon

 Regular plurals are also shown when spelling might be a problem, as in the case of ra·di·o.

 A noun that is chiefly or exclusively plural in both form and meaning, such as cat·tle, has the part-of-speech label pl.n.
-Nouns that are plural in form but sometimes or always take a plural verb, such as aer·o·bics and pol·i·tics, are labeled n. (used with a sing. verb) or n. (used with a sing. or pl. verb).
+Nouns that are plural in form but sometimes or always take a singular verb, such as aer·o·bics and pol·i·tics, are labeled n. (used with a sing. or pl. verb) or n. (used with a sing. verb).

 Separate entries for inflected forms